mahi-verma23/SAHA-SAFETY-COMPANION-APP/README.md

 1. 🆘 **SOS Button**

-Press and hold for 3 seconds to send emergency SMS with live location to all contacts Turn on flashlight
+-Press and hold for 3 seconds to send emergency SMS with live location to all contacts -Turn on flashlight
-Trigger loud siren
+-Trigger loud siren
-Start automatic voice recording
+-Start automatic voice recording
-Start camera recording (if possible)
+-Start camera recording (if possible)

 2. 🎙️ **Voice Distress Detection** — Whisper AI transcribes audio and detects distress keywords in 10+ Indian languages and foreign languages too.
 Continuously listen (if permission given)